Freddie Ljungberg: Youth

-In 1996, Ljungberg made his debut for the Sweden national under-21 team.
+In 1996, Ljungberg made his debut for the Sweden national U-21 team.
 He almost did not make it as an international player because Sweden head coach Lars Lagerbäck thought Ljungberg was too short.
 In the 2003 documentary film Fredrik Ljungberg: Up Close, Lagerbäck stated: "Of course it's difficult to say at 15 to 16 years of age (whether or not a player has the potential to be an international player).
 To be honest, I wouldn't say I thought he would become an international player because he was very very little.
 In his first match, we played Denmark and he scored twice so he convinced me rather fast that he was a good player even if he was very very small but he was quick."
 On 10 November 1996, Ljungberg scored twice in a game against Scotland U21.

 Senior

 Ljungberg made his senior international debut on 24 January 1998 against the United States in Orlando, losing 0–1.
 He scored his first national team goal against Denmark in Malmö with a 3–0 victory.
+On 31 March 1999, Ljungberg scored his second national team goal against Poland in a 0–1 victory away from home in a UEFA Euro 2000 Qualifier match.